dev-ptera/banano-rpc-server/README.md

 ## Error Handling

 This sever returns an error code 501 when a disabled action was requested by a client.
-This server returns an error code 500 for everything else.
+This server returns an error code 500 if a request is blocked by CORS or any other generic error happens within the proxy.

+If the Nano Node responds to a request, but returns an `error` response due to invalid or missing account info, JSON parsing issues, etc this proxy will return a status code 200 since the error was generated from the Nano Node.